-Totin' Chip-Earning this give a Scout the right to carry or "tote" your own pocketknife & other wood tools.
+Totin' Chip-Earning this gives a Scout the right to carry or "tote" your own pocketknife & other wood tools.
 Covered as part of Baden-Powell rank advancement sessions.

 Paul Bunyan Woodsman Award-Paul Bunyan was a woodsman skilled in the use of a variety of woodworking tools.
 An advanced axemanship course that requires extended time to complete.
 For older Scouts (14+) who want to learn more advanced woodsman skills.
 Long pants, boots, & Totin' Chip are required.
-It starts Monday and Scouts must attend every session throughout the week.
+Begins Monday, Scouts must attend every session throughout the week.

 Scoutcraft Pewter-Can you complete a short orienteering course, carry out a Pioneering project, tie the eight basic Scout knots, & assist in teaching either the Totin' Chip or Firem'n Chit?
 Get a form from a Staff member and complete one task from each of the four categories for the Silver Scoutcraft Award.
-Complete all twelve (12) tasks on the form earns the Golden Scoutcraft Award!
+Complete all twelve (12) tasks on the form to earn the Golden Scoutcraft Award!

-All Youth who wish to enter any of the Shooting Ranges MUST have a signed Firearms Use Permission Slip (See Page 84).
+All Youth who wish to enter any Shooting Ranges MUST have a signed Firearms Use

+Permission Slip (See Page 84).
 Scouts participating in Rifle or Shotgun Shooting merit badge must "demonstrate the knowledge, skills, & attitude necessary to safely shoot" a rifle or shotgun (Rifle Shooting Merit Badge Requirement Opt.
 A 2H, Shotgun Shooting Merit Badge Requirement Opt.
 A 2G).
 Scouts who lack maturity & the appropriate attitude for firearm use will be dismissed from range activities & will receive a partial for the merit badge, per instructor discretion.

-Archery now 2hrs Rifle Shooting now 2hrs
+Rifle Shooting 2hrs

-Shotgun Shooting now 2hrs
+Shotgun Shooting 2hrs